Cystatin: Plant cystatins

+Understanding plant cystatins is not only important for unraveling the molecular mechanisms of plant biology but also for potential applications in agriculture.
+Harnessing the knowledge of cystatins in plants could contribute to the development of crops with improved resistance to pests and diseases.
+Ongoing research continues to explore the roles and applications of plant cystatins in diverse plant species.

 Membrane permeability

 Chicken cystatin quickly passed the membrane of MCF-10A neo T cells and inhibited cathepsin B when it was acylated with fatty acyl residues of 6-18 carbon atoms.